nikitampmaurya/R_Project_2/README.md

 Normalize the data to account for differences in sequencing depth and RNA composition between samples.

-4. Model Design:

-Grouping by defining groups based on experimental conditions (e.g., PsA vs. healthy, or PsA lesional vs. non-lesional).
-Designing Matrix by creating a design matrix that models the experimental conditions, which is used to compare gene expression between groups.

-5. Dispersion Estimation:
+4. Dispersion Estimation:

-Estimating the variability in gene expression data since accurate dispersion estimation is crucial for reliable DE analysis.
+Estimating the variability in gene expression data.

-6. Differential Expression Testing:
+5. Differential Expression Testing:

 Performing statistical tests to identify genes that are differentially expressed between groups.
 Multiple Testing Correction: Apply corrections (e.g., Benjamini-Hochberg) to control for false discovery rate (FDR) and reduce the chance of false positives.

 7. Result Interpretation:

-Top Genes: Identify top deregulated genes based on adjusted p-values and log-fold changes.
-Biological Insight: Interpret the biological significance of these genes, potentially linking them to pathways or processes relevant to PsA.
-Visualization:

-8. Plots: Use visualizations (e.g., MA plots, volcano plots, heatmaps) to present the results and highlight significant findings.
-Interactive Tools: Employ interactive visualization tools to explore the data further.
+Analyzing and visualizing the results to draw biological conclusions.